jonasseglare/geex/README.md

 # Issues and features to address

+Collected here:

  * Protect EBMD-functions against nil.
 They create horrible stack traces now.
  * Make sure that geex.common/check works (I think it does).
  * String concatenation
- * Save Java to disk instead of directly loading it in Janino...
+ * Neat way of saving Java to disk *or* loading it directly with Janino (environment variable switch or something).
  * nth to access chars only works with integer seeds.

 ## License

-Copyright © 2018 Jonas Östlund
+Copyright © 2019 Jonas Östlund

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.